-C-21.
+C-20.
 Is there any exemption for small jobs or repair or maintenance work?

 An exemption is allowed for work to repair or maintain property if the value is less than \$1,000, including labor and materials, is not part of a larger project and does not require a building permit.
-The exemption does not include plumbing, electrical, refrigeration, heating or airconditioning work of any kind.
+The exemption does not include plumbing, electrical, refrigeration, heating or air-conditioning work of any kind.
+The exemption does not apply to anyone who is a licensed contractor.